 Each county health department in Kentucky now offers rapid screening for HIV with results available in 15-20 minutes.
 Several community-based organizations and health centers also offer rapid HIV testing.

 Complete list of rapid HIV testing sites in Kentucky.

 For more information about HIV tests, see the NIH AIDSinfo page.

 Agency Training on HIV Testing

-- Create an account on KY.TRAIN.org if you don't already have one.
+- Create a TRAIN KY account if you don't already have one.

 Rapid-Rapid HIV Testing Protocol

 Nonclinical Kentucky HIV test sites can now test all clients with rapid HIV antibody tests.
 Those with negative tests are considered as antibody-negative and no additional antibody testing would be required at that time.
 Those with reactive results from the rapid test can be tested immediately with an additional brand of rapid test that is less sensitive than the initial rapid test.
 Clients receiving reactive results from both rapid tests are almost certainly infected with HIV and can be promptly linked to an HIV care provider without waiting days or weeks for a confirmatory test.

 This testing approach is for nonclinical settings such as harm reduction/syringe exchange programs, community-based organizations, outreach testing efforts, and field testing.
 This algorithm has not been approved for use in clinical settings.